 When can I buy Willow?

-We’re busy getting Willow ready to launch this spring.
+We are working hard to get Willow ready.
 Join our mailing list, and you’ll be one of the first to know when Willow arrives.

 How can I be a beta tester or join a focus group?